 So, to understand how effective the D.E can be to bed bugs invading your couch and bed, let’s first look, briefly, at how D.E works when put on an insect.

-When an insect comes to contact with the D.E powder, one of two things happen, both of which are lethal to the insect; So, bed bugs, like any other insect, have the exoskeleton that protects them.
+When an insect comes to contact with the D.E powder, two things happen, both of which are lethal to the insect; Bed bugs, like any other insect, have the exoskeleton that protects them.

-When they roam over the powder, which should be kept dry always, its punctures, or otherwise scraps away part of the exoskeleton and therefore, dehydrates them.
+When they roam over the powder, which should be kept dry always, its punctures or otherwise scrape away part of the exoskeleton and, therefore, dehydrate them.

-However, studies have shown that while D.E can be effective to kill bugs, there usually needs to be a very high concentration of it for it to be effective, which means that the mist sprays here might not be effective and you will need to use very high concentration of D.E.
+However, studies have shown that while D.E can be effective in killing bugs, there usually needs to be a very high concentration of it to be effective, which means that the mist sprays here might not be effective.
+You will need to use a very high concentration of D.E.

 But What about the Bed Bug Eggs